TheShadowProgramming/iitm-courses-practice/programming-diploma/MAD1-project/MAD1_practice_proj_corey_schafer/notes_md_files/WTFormsNotes.md

 # Secret_Key generation

 - python3 in the CLI, then importing secrets module of the python package, then secrets.token_hex(16) to get a token of 16 characters

+# Error handling in the wt_Forms

+- so like whenever user inputs the forms with some credentials then the form may throw some error which we can access using the form.form_component.errors attribute and then we can loop over it and make the form component have the style that the user has done some error by using the is-invalid bootstrap class